OscarMui/balance-scale-frontend-kivy/README.md

 Q: Am I allowed to communicate?

 A: Absolutely.
-You are encouraged to communicate with your opponents during the game.
-That's what makes the game interesting It is a shame that I do not have time to add communication features in-game.
+That's what makes the game interesting.
+It is a shame that I do not have time to add communication features in-game.
+You are encouraged to communicate with your opponents during the game using other means.

 Q: How do computer players behave?